Reputation, Learning and Project Choice in Frictional Economies: Qualitative Comparisons

-\paragraph{Response of $\hat \alpha$ to $\kappa$:} Differentiating the expression for $\hat \alpha$ in equation \eqref{eq: no_learning_alpha} (of the appendix) with respect to $\kappa$ gives that $\d \hat\alpha/\d \kappa>0$, thus decreasing the search frictions shrinks $\widehat{\mathcal{M}}_a$.
-Hypothetically, in a frictionless world (where $\kappa \to \infty$) the agent never selects the $a$-projects, because its opportunity cost is effectively infinite (as she can immediately select a superior $b$-project).
-In reality however, search frictions create an endogenous wedge, by lowering the aforementioned opportunity cost, and partially tilt the incentives toward the inferior $a$-projects.
-I refer to this force by \textit{opportunity cost effect} in the next section.
+\paragraph{Response of $\hat \alpha$ to $\kappa$:} Differentiating the expression for $\hat \alpha$ in equation~\eqref{eq: no_learning_alpha} (of the appendix) with respect to $\kappa$ implies that $\d \hat\alpha/\d \kappa>0$.
+Therefore decreasing the search frictions shrinks $\widehat{\mathcal{M}}_a$.
+Hypothetically, in a frictionless world (where $\kappa \to \infty$) the agent never selects the $a$-projects, because by equation~\eqref{eq: cost_regime_determination} its opportunity cost ($\lambda_b-c$) exceeds its payoff ($\lambda_a-c$).
+In reality however, search frictions create an endogenous wedge, by lowering the previous opportunity cost, and partially tilt the incentives toward the inferior $a$-projects.
+I refer to this force as the \textit{opportunity cost effect} in the next section.
 This has the same frictional spirit, by which the low-skilled individuals are selected by the employers in the labor market.
 Hence, it is exactly in this sense that increasing the search frictions (by lowering the meeting rate $\kappa$) expands $\widehat{\mathcal{M}}_a$.
-Through an example in the next section, I show that this monotone response is overturned in the original learning model of Section~\ref{sec: Opt_with_learning} --- due to the opposing force created by the reputational effect.
+Through an example in the next section, I show that this monotone response is overturned in the original learning model of Section~\ref{sec: Opt_with_learning} --- due to the opposing force created by the learning effect.